 Sec.
 7-9-114.3.
-Principal uses permitted subject to a use permit Applicability.
+Applicability (NEW)

-This section regulates signs that are located or mounted on private property.
-The provisions in this section apply in all Zoning Districts except where expressly stated otherwise.
-No sign within the regulatory scope of this section shall be erected or maintained anywhere except in conformity with this section.
+This section regulates signs that are located or mounted on private property within the jurisdictional boundaries of the unincorporated Orange County.
+The provisions in this section apply in all Zoning Districts within the County except where expressly stated otherwise.
+No sign within the regulatory scope of this section shall be erected or maintained anywhere in the County except in conformity with this section.

 Sec.
 7-9-114.4.
-Accessory use permitted General requirements for all signs.
+General Requirements for All Signs (NEW)